ElBe-Development/discord.py-bot-template/README.md

 ## How to use the template
 1. Download the code from the packages.
 2. Fill out the `config.json` file.
-3. Run the `imports.bat` file if you are on windows.
+3. Run the `imports.py` file if you are on windows.
 Support for more operating systems will be added later.
 4. Execute the `commands.py` file.
 5. Execute the `bot.py` file.